What diet works for best for people with IBS?

 Results of the IBS Diet Trials

-- Only 3% liked the low FODMAP diet and we also know there is a larger financial burden associated with such a restrictive diet.
-This did give people with IBS-D (people more prone to diarrhoea) an improvement in their bowel movements.
+- Only 3% liked the low FODMAP diet.
+Some people find this diet very tricky to manage, it is such a restrictive diet.
+The low FODMAP trial did give people with IBS-D (people more prone to diarrhoea) an improvement in their bowel movements.
 This is probably because it removes fermentable carbs from the diet, which can reduce bloating and gas, and excessive water in the small intestine.

 - About 11% of participants enjoyed the gluten-free diet.
 In addition, they saw limited change in their bowel movements but did see improvement in pain, bloating and quality of life.